For a limited time, Makers Empire is offering its popular Learning by Design blended professional learning course to NSW schools at a 50% discount.

 Register Your School’s Interest in Learning by Design

-NEW RESEARCH STUDY SHOWS MAKERSPACES DEVELOP CHILDREN’S CREATIVITY, CRITICAL THINKING, DESIGN THINKING & DIGITAL SKILLS
+NEW RESEARCH STUDY SHOWS MAKERSPACES DEVELOP CHILDREN’S CREATIVITY & CRITICAL THINKING SKILLS

 Makers Empire’s Learning by Design course was the subject of a recent Macquarie University research study on makerspaces in primary school settings.